Kristina01111000/4Einstitute/README.md

 - Need articles for resources page

-- Make a scorecard page that is hosted on this site.
-Copy the text from growing holistically
+- make the 4 element pages for scorecard
+- Attach the different element pages to scorecard page
 - Figure out how scorecard navigation on cell phone will work
 - Make pages for different element activities -> ask about this at next meeting, make a sample for fire - from the scorecard?
     - copy from scorecard page